JarnoRalli/python_camera_library/README.md

 ## Examples

-Before executing the examples, create and activate a Conda virtual environment defined in `./conda_environments/3d-computer-vision.yml`.
-After cloning the repo, the test data used in the examples needs to be pulled using `git pull` or `git lfs pull`.
+Before executing the examples, create and activate a Conda virtual environment defined in `./conda_environments/3d-computer-vision.yml`. **After cloning the repo, the test data used in the examples needs to be pulled using `git pull` or `git lfs pull`.** Take a look [here](https://docs.github.com/en/repositories/working-with-files/managing-large-files/installing-git-large-file-storage) regarding how to install Git LFS.

 ### KITTI Example